 Highlight.js’ notable lack of line numbers support is not an oversight but a feature.
-Following is the explanation of this policy from the current project maintainer (hey guys!):
+Following is an explanation from the original author:

 One of the defining design principles for Highlight.js from the start was simplicity.
 Not the simplicity of code (in fact, it’s quite complex) but the simplicity of usage and of the actual look of highlighted snippets on HTML pages.
 Many highlighters, in my opinion, are overdoing it with such things as separate colors for every single type of lexemes, striped backgrounds, fancy buttons around code blocks and — yes — line numbers.
 The more fancy stuff resides around the code the more it distracts a reader from understanding it.

 This is why it’s not a straightforward decision: this new feature will not just make Highlight.js better, it might actually make it worse simply by making it look more bloated in blog posts around the Internet.
 This is why I’m asking people to show that it’s worth it.